Registration Dates & Times

 - Spring 2021: November 24 – May 2, 2021

 - Summer 2021: November 24 – June 27, 2021

 Face to Face Courses (indicated by only a numeric section number) These courses will have face to face meeting times on campus.

-Online Asynchronous (indicated by a W + numeric section number) These courses will be fully online and do not have a specific time where class attendance is required.
-They are comprised of learning activities that students can complete on their own time, with regular deadlines to keep them on track.
-Students engage in the majority of course materials without the instructor present.
-All course material is typically available in a Blackboard course shell.
+Online Asynchronous (indicated by a W + numeric section number) Courses comprised of learning activities that students can complete on their own time, with regular deadlines that keep them on track.
+Students will engage with the majority of course materials without the instructor present.
+The course material is typically available in a Blackboard course shell.
 The schedule will indicate “asynchronous” (OASYNC) in the “where” or location portion of SIS, and TBA in the time as there is no set meeting time at any time during the semester.